Auburn Protests Over White Nationalist Richard Spencer Lead to 3 Arrests

 Three people were arrested as opponents and supporters of Richard Spencer clashed at Alabama's Auburn University over the alt-right leader's visit to the campus, despite the school's attempt to cancel the event.

-The protesters were arrested on charges of disorderly conduct outside the event Tuesday night, the Associated Press reported, citing Auburn police.
+The three people were arrested on charges of disorderly conduct outside the event Tuesday night, the Associated Press reported, citing Auburn police.

 During his speech, Spencer criticized diversity as a "way of bringing to an end a nation and a culture that is defined by white people," according to CNN.

-Note: Correction: The original version of this story incorrectly characterized the three people arrested as protesters.
-Authorities have not confirmed whether those arrested were supporting or opposing Richard Spencer.